marina8888/command-line-chemkin/docs/README.md

 - [x] Add capability for plotting experimental results on same graph
 - [ ] Rearrange folders and filepaths for ease of use
 - [x] Add website, tutorial and launch documentation
-- [ ] Add job files for pipe and parallel processing
+- [x] Add job files for pipe and parallel processing - only use pipe as parallel does not work so well
-- [ ] Add sensitivity printing options to file
+- [ ] Add sensitivity printing options to file - now as a seperate repo
 - [ ] Add interface
 - [ ] Test max temp, stag temp, and inlet velocity effect  on output.